-- strategies, in particular business strategy aimed at an institution's sustainable development, and a consistent risk strategy along with processes for planning, implementing, assessing and revising such strategies; - processes for determining and safeguarding capital adequacy and risk-bearing capacity; - an internal control system and an internal audit function with rules on the organisational and operational structure, including a clear determination and division of tasks and competences; - processes for identification, assessment, management and monitoring of risks, a risk-control function and a compliance function; - an internal audit function; - adequate staffing and technical and organisational resources; - an adequate contingency plan, especially for IT systems; and - suitable and transparent remuneration systems for board members and employees.
+- strategies, in particular business strategy aimed at an institution's sustainable development, and a consistent risk strategy along with processes for planning, implementing, assessing and revising such strategies; - processes for determining and safeguarding capital adequacy and risk-bearing capacity; - an internal control system and an internal audit function with rules on the organisational and operational structure, including a clear determination and division of tasks and competences; - processes for identification, assessment, management and monitoring of risks, a riskcontrol function and a compliance function; - an internal audit function; - adequate staffing and technical and organisational resources; - an adequate contingency plan, especially for IT systems; and - suitable and transparent remuneration systems for board members and employees.

-Regulatory requirements in connection with governance and internal controls are further specified in various BaFin circulars and guidance notices, in particular the MaRisk and BaFin's circular no. 10/2017 on Banking Supervisory Requirements for IT (BAIT), both recently amended in 2021 to implement, among others, EBA guidelines on information and ICT risks and security risk management (EBA/GL/2019/04).
+Regulatory requirements in connection with governance and internal controls are further specified in various BaFin circulars and guidance notices, in particular the MaRisk and BaFin's circular no. 10/2017 on Banking Supervisory Requirements for IT (BAIT).